malakai97/stonesmtg.com/_articles/2019-06-11-modern-horizons-flavor-review.md

 ![](https://img.scryfall.com/cards/small/front/7/0/70edc5da-4477-49f6-bbcc-f208fdaae0d3.jpg?1558435120)

-*“What cannot be destroyed will be bound, but do try to destroy it the first time”
-- Rem Karolus, Blade of the Inquisitors*
+*“What cannot be destroyed will be bound, but do try to destroy it the first time” --Rem Karolus, Blade of the Inquisitors*

 This is just noise, and it doesn't make sense with the card.